-- 1. Use a caring holistic approach to provide and advocate for safe quality care for patients and families in an environment that values the uniqueness, dignity, and diversity of patients. - 2.
-Apply the nursing process to make nursing judgments, substantiated with evidence to provide safe, quality patient care across the life span. - Use principles of management and delegation to implement plans of care with members of the intraprofessional team to achieve safe, quality patient outcomes. - 4.
-Demonstrate the standards of professional nursing practice and core values within an ethical and legal framework.
+- Use a caring holistic approach to provide and advocate for safe quality care for patients and families in an environment that values the uniqueness, dignity, and diversity of patients. - 2.
+Apply the nursing process to make nursing judgments, substantiated with evidence to provide safe, quality patient care across the life span. - 3.
+Use principles of management and delegation to implement plans of care with members of the intraprofessional team to achieve safe, quality patient outcomes. - 4.
+Demonstrate the standards of professional nursing practice and core values within an ethical and legal framework. - 5.
+Apply principles of leadership and interprofessional collaboration to improve patient outcomes.

-- 5. Apply principles of leadership and interprofessional collaboration to improve patient outcomes. - 6.
-Use evidence-based findings and information technology to improve the quality of care for patients.
+- 6. Use evidence-based findings and information technology to improve the quality of care for patients. - Apply effective written communication methods applicable to the nursing profession.